Diversity and equal opportunities

 Kellogg College and confidentiality

 Here at Kellogg College we want to underline our respect for you and any information personal or otherwise, which you give us.
-On the Kellogg website’s Health Wellbeing and Disability page, under Health and Wellbeing Information, and the WebLearn site you can find ‘Confidentiality: a very short introduction’ which explains how we handle confidential information.
+You can find the College’s Guide to Confidentiality, which explains how we approach confidential information, under Health and wellbeing statements and policies.
+Kellogg complies with GDPR requirements.

 Kellogg College Equality & Welfare Committee